-- To deliver an event that broadly accords with the written proposal submitted and to consult the Committee if significant departures from the proposal are warranted. - To support the Conference's mission, strategic priorities and action plan. - To cooperate with the Executive Committee and provide all necessary logistic support for the delivery of the closed session. - To have a sound working relationship with the Chair and Secretariat. - To ensure a smooth transition to the following host.
+- To deliver an event that broadly accords with the written proposal submitted and to consult the Committee if significant departures from the proposal are warranted. - To support the Conference's mission and strategic priorities. - To cooperate with the Executive Committee and to provide all necessary logistical support for the delivery of the closed session. - To maintain a sound working relationship with the Chair and Secretariat. - To ensure a smooth transition to the following host.